Please contact email@example.com

 Spring / Fall Breakdown.
 The fee as above is for the entire year.
 If you would like to try Spring Football, we require part payment towards the yearly membership fee.

-The WOLFPACK is a member of the Moncton Football Association competing at the Tyke (NEW in 2013), Mosquito, Atom, Pee Wee, Bantam and Varsity (NEW in 2014) age divisions.
+The WOLFPACK is a member of Football NS, NB and PEI playing mainly in the Moncton Football Association and Football PEI.
 To play, the age counts for the year - so for example if your child turns 6 in the year 2014, then they can play Tyke.
 Tyke is age 6 & 7, Mosquito age is 8 & 9, Atom age 10 & 11 yr old.
 In 2014, our 12 and up chidlren will play in PEI. the age groups are 12 to 14 - Bantam and Varsity is age 15 to 17.
 Male and Female players welcome on all teams.

 Principles for Parents